reactive/data-client/docs/guides/infinite-scrolling-pagination.md

 ## Add Update Function matching network schema

-If your API follows a common pattern, adding the [update function](../api/useFetcher#updatefunction-sourceresults-destresults--destresults) to a base class can make adding pagination behavior to any of your endpoints quite easy.
+If your API follows a common pattern, adding the [Endpoint.update](../api/Endpoint#update) to a base class can make adding pagination behavior to any of your endpoints quite easy.

 ```typescript